SoCuul/ManualVerification/README.md

     "declinedVerificationEmbedColor": "Please enter the color to be shown on the declined verification embeds (HEX or HTML colors only)"
 }
 ```

+## Running the bot
+Run start.bat or start.sh (depending what platform you're on) and the bot should start up!
+(Note for using the start.sh script, before running it, do `chmod +x start.sh` and then run it with `./start.sh`)

 # Support
 If you need help with this bot, join my [support server](https://discord.gg/AY7WHt4Nrw).